surfacesyntacticud/website/content/guidelines/u/relations/subj.md

 5	maison	maison	NOUN	_	_	3	comp:obj	_	Gloss=house
 {{< /conll >}}

 The sub-relation `subj@pass` is used to indicate a passive construction.
+You can find more information about the expletive constructions on this [page](../../deep_features/pass)

 > English